 Since we passed out from jetlag by 8pm last night, this morning we are wide awake at 4:00am.
 Unfortunately, sunrise isn’t until 6-ish.
 We stay in bed until the first light of dawn and then head down to the beach for a sunrise walk.

 It quickly becomes our daily routine on the island and there’s truly no better way to start the day.

 After our walk, we return to the hotel for breakfast.
 Then we select two prime beachfront lounge chairs to spend our day enjoying the view.

 We finish the day with massages on the beach, dinner with our toes in the sand, and another perfect sunset.

 Exploring Koh Lanta

 But the island’s relaxed vibe has a tendency to encourage just that, relaxation.
-So that’s primarily how we spent our 3 days.
+So that’s primarily how we spend our 3 days.

 Though, if you’re feeling more ambitious, there are plenty of snorkeling day trips, village tours or boat rides through the mangroves available:

-All too soon it was time to say goodbye to the tranquil island of Koh Lanta and continue our journey to our next Thai island stop.
+All too soon it’s time to say goodbye to the tranquil island of Koh Lanta and continue our journey to our next Thai island stop.

-So wish us luck!
 Next stop…the tiny island of Koh Lipe!